NREL/ml4pd/docs/references/components.md

 # Components

-Object to specify molecules in the system and pass that information along to streams and unit ops.
+Object to specify molecules of interest and pass that information along to streams and unit ops.

 ## Useful Attributes: